una-ui/una-ui/docs/content/3.components/table.md

 ## Column Pinning

 Column pinning allows you to pin columns to the `left` or `right` of the table.
 This is useful when you have a large number of columns and you want to keep some columns in view while scrolling.
-Read more about column pinning in the [Tanstack documentation](https://tanstack.com/table/latest/docs/guide/column-pinning).
+Read more about column pinning in the [Tanstack Column Pinning documentation](https://tanstack.com/table/latest/docs/guide/column-pinning).

 :::CodeGroup
 ::code-block{label="Preview"}